Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

 Some of our invasive alien-clearing projects and partners we work with:

 - With the assistance of Dr Paul Clüver of Clüver Wine Estate, the Kogelberg Biosphere coordinated an alien clearing project now managed by GWUA.
 The funds to manage the project are donated by British retailers, coordinated by WWF South Africa.
-Clearing costs are covered by the Western Cape Department of Agriculture’s LandCare division, the South African National Biodiversity Institute (SANBI) and property owners.
+Clearing costs are covered by the Western Cape Department of Agriculture’s LandCare division, The Nature Conservancy (TNC) and property owners.
 This project focuses on agricultural land that forms part of the fruit export industry.
-More recently the project has been able to expand into state-owned areas where funding has been supplied by SANBI.
-These projects are dependant on management from the Kogelberg Biosphere, by our part-time project manager and volunteers in the designated areas.
+The Biosphere is providing strategic support and guidance to the GWUA on this project.

 - WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy are all implementing invasive alien-clearing activities.